 Online marketing degree holders learn how to analyze data and understand consumer behavior to sell products and promote brands.
 Students often use these skills after graduation to pursue various careers, and some examples are below.

-- Marketing manager, advertising, promotions: These professionals plan and execute marketing campaigns.
+- Marketing manager, advertising, and promotions: These professionals plan and execute marketing campaigns.
 They also provide marketing advice to clients and create pricing strategies for their products and services.
 It is preferred to have a bachelor’s degree.
 Business law, management, maths, and statistics are all options for marketing managers.

 - Advertising sales agent: These agents sell advertising space to clients and analyze sales statistics.
 They also prepare reports on clients’ accounts.
 To make a sale, they may develop promotional plans and sales tools.
 Employers prefer applicants with a bachelor’s degree.
 These courses are for students interested in marketing, communication, business, or advertising roles.